Burglak/PokemonTeamManager/README.md

 # PokemonTeamManager

 Simple application to manage your pokemon team.
-Designed for project for college.
+Designed for a college project

 ## Installation